 With a B.A. in Psychology, Alfred Waller started out as an Assistant Director for the Parkchester Baptist Church Summer Day Camp and Girl Scout Council of Greater New York where he helped develop and implement programs for children ages 5-17.
 While working for the recruitment team at the CUNY Welcome Center, Alfred received an M.P.A. from John Jay College of Criminal Justice.
 He was also the Operations Manager for the CUNY Startups program which helps propel student-founded startups across 24 CUNY campuses.
 Alfred comes to CTL with extensive administrative/office management and programming experience with a passion to support CTL’s vision.

 Christopher comes to the CTL from his work on Blogs@Baruch as a Communication Fellow with the Bernard L. Schwartz Communication Institute.
 He also has a history in higher ed tech support and server administration at NYU, the University of Minnesota, and Carleton College.
 He is a doctoral candidate in Theatre at the Graduate Center.
 He has taught courses in acting at Brooklyn College and social media at Baruch.
 He worked on publications at the Martin E. Segal Theatre Center, where he served as the managing editor of the journal Slavic and East European Performance and as the layout and editorial assistant for multiple collections of plays and articles.

-Lindsey Albracht is a Ph.D. student in English at the CUNY Graduate Center.
+Lindsey Albracht is a doctoral candidate in English at the CUNY Graduate Center.
 She assists faculty with integrating writing, active learning, and technology into their courses.
 She is a co-author of The CUNY Game, co-developed the Active Learning Strategies Repository, and developed the Active Learning Summer Seminar.
 She currently works as an Instructional Technology Fellow for Macaulay Honors College at Lehman College, and she formerly taught writing at John Jay College of Criminal Justice and Duquesne University.
 Before returning to graduate school, Lindsey worked in the field of Teaching English as a Second or Other Language (TESOL) as an instructor, curriculum designer, materials writer, school administrator, and in faculty development.